korseby/container-ecomet/tutorial/README.md

 ![mtbls520_workflow](mtbls520_instructions_06.jpg)
 Fig. 6: Run the workflow

 On the next screen, select the input variables and input datasets as listed in Fig. 7.
 Make sure that you have selected the correct input data and variables.
-After you have selected the entries, click on “Run workflow” in the upper right corner.
-This will start the workflow.

-The workflow should be started with the following parameter settings:

 ![mtbls520_workflow_settings](../galaxy/mtbls520_workflow_settings.jpg)
 Fig. 7: Parameter settings for starting the entire workflow

+After you have selected the entries, click on “Run workflow” in the upper right corner (Fig. 7).
+This will start the computational workflow.

 Optional: In case you have selected "negative" mode when extracting the data in step 2 (module "mtbls520_02_extract", see Fig. 2), please make sure that you also select the corresponding "negative" mode in the modules "mtbls520_04_preparations" and "mtbls520_03_quality_control" (Fig. 8).